 Price-wise, there’s a few currently for sale, ranging between £4,000 – £5,000, but I have seen original unrestored ones for around £6,500, so prices are already on the way up, and thanks to the unique nature of the Max, there’s never going to be any competition for it.
 Yes, it’s a slightly limited market, but I’d bet my house on a sensible investment doubling in value over the next ten years.

 None of these bikes will make you rich, or dramatically increase in value overnight, but I think they’d all make a good investment – over the years, they’ll all become sought after, for different reasons – they all have a USP (Unique Selling Point).

-It would be too easy to pick the legends of the 90s bikes – the Ducati 916 or CBR900 Fireblade for example, but the idea is to try and buy smart – something that’s potentially run-of-the-mill, that no one really gives much thought to now, but that in the future, will be recognised as being something different, or rare.
+It would be too easy to pick the legends of the 90s motorcycles – the Ducati 916 or CBR900 Fireblade for example, but the idea is to try and buy smart – something that’s potentially run-of-the-mill, that no one really gives much thought to now, but that in the future, will be recognised as being something different, or rare.

 We’ve seen it with every decade – bikes that are almost thrown away, considered worthless until someone pops up on an internet auction site with an unrestored one some years later, and the prices go crazy.

-When I look back through the history of my family, and friends, the bikes that we’ve let go because they were outdated, old, or just plain old knackered … original 250 & 350 LCs, a GPZ750 Turbo, Triumph Bonnevilles (Meriden), V-Max, Z1000, Z1 … the list is endless, and probably worth quite a few quid now.
+When I look back through the history of my family, and friends, the bikes that we’ve let go because they were outdated, old, or just plain old knackered … original 250 & 350 LCs, a GPZ750 Turbo, Triumph Bonnevilles (Meriden), Yamaha V-Max, KZ1000, Z1 … the list is endless, and probably worth quite a few quid now.

 I’ve reached that age where I’m buying a bike for me to enjoy, but with one eye on keeping it for the long term, and maybe garaging it once I’ve had my fun and move on to something newer and shinier.